-When I started blogging my sketchbook I was doing one drawing a day.
-However, as time went on, the drawings became more complex and more enmeshed in an on-going thought process.
-They start one day and finish whenever they finish.
-I`m still drawing every day so not much has changed.
+When I started blogging my drawings I was working in small bound books (Moleskines), one drawing a day: bound drawings that somehow maintained a daily narrative, inseparable from their collective physical context.
+As time went on, the drawings became more complex and more enmeshed in an on-going thought process.
+They start one day and finish whenever they finish and I work in several sketchbooks at the same time, of various sizes.
+And the pages are now removable.

-(Drawings are pencil, ink, watercolor, whatever on paper: various sketchbooks, originally 5 1/2 x 7 in. double page Moleskine spreads -- but I've branched out.).
-All art copyright Sharon Frost, sharon.frost@gmail.com).
+(Drawings are pencil, ink, watercolor, whatever on paper: various sketchbooks, going one book to the next.
+And the pages are now removable.
+All art copyright Sharon Frost, sharon.frost@gmail.com, sharonfrost.net).

 {The mugging: the bag has disappeared, but the strap I hung onto.
 I'm sticking with the The Montevideans, by Benedetti: The onions?
 For luck, I suppose.}